JipengYan1995/SRUSSoftware/README.md

 # SRUS Software Version 2.3
 ### If you watch this repository, you can be notified of updates.
 ###  "ULIS_SRUS2.3_non_parallel_version" is the same as "ULIS_SRUS2.3" except that parallel calculations are not used in motion correction.
+### If you find long and straight lines after tracking, please check if the "max blood flow speed (unit: m/s)" is set too large and try smaller value to it.

 ## Interface
 ### Load Data / Quick Run / Motion Correction